 It is small but distinctive.
 Its semolina strength, ridged texture, and cultural roots make it a pasta worth trying again and again.
 Whether you cook it alla Campidanese or invent a modern twist, it rewards good ingredients and simple technique.

-Add it to your rotation, try the classic recipe above, and link this experience to other pasta guides like the Ravioli pasta guide, the Bucatini pasta guide, and the Linguine pasta guide for a cohesive site structure and improved internal linking.
+Add it to your rotation, try the classic recipe above, and link this experience to other pasta guides, such as the Ravioli and Bucatini pasta guides.